WASECA SOIL AND WATER CONSERVATION DISTRICT

 NRCS Soil Scientist Dan Nath and Area 7 Soil Health Technician Dean Thomas, both from Rochester, demonstrated the Rainfall Simulator and effects of 1 inch and 2 inch rainfalls on soil filtration abilities on 5 different types of field soil structures.

-RWP Conservation Program Manager Alan Kraus explained what the Cannon River Watershed Partnership is doing to promote Soil Health.
+CRWP Conservation Program Manager Alan Kraus explained what the Cannon River Watershed Partnership is doing to promote Soil Health.

 Thank you to Waseca County Planning & Zoning and Waseca County Health Services for Sharing the Booth Area with us this year.